 Darren Scully talks as if he has given great thought to his words — as if they are a result of some kind of long period of reflection.
-Yet I found that you have to step back and ask yourself whether this is some kind of artificial and altogether illusory confidence about what he’s saying, or whether he really is sure that what he’s saying is exactly the message he wants to come across.
+But I found that you have to step back and ask yourself whether this is some kind of artificial and altogether illusory confidence, or whether he really is sure that what he’s saying is exactly the message he wants to come across.

 That marked the third time within twenty-four hours that Scully had reiterated his stance in relation to black Africans.

 Later on, Scully went in to more detail about his reasons for broadcasting his views: “I think it was important for people to know that was the way I felt.
 I suppose in a way one of the greatest faults I’ve had in politics is my honesty.
 I’ve been extremely honest as a politician over the years.
 I’ve always told people my views, my opinions, what I think of something.
 And I think that has come back in a certain way — I don’t know do people find it difficult with a politician giving an honest opinion or an honest view or … obviously they do because you can see in this country you know that people say ‘oh just play it safe.
 Say nothing.
 Keep the head down.
 Say nothing.’ ”